fleschutz/my-backups/docs/README.md

 Essential Backup Documents
 ==========================

-Important data have backups, the rest is unimportant.
+"Important data have backups, all the rest is unimportant."

+This saying highlights the importance of data backups.
+So now is the time to create a backup plan and to perform backups repeatedly.

 Types of data backups